 Our ability to maximize revenues depends on our ability to develop and grow a balanced customer base, consisting of a variety of companies, including enterprises, cloud, digital content and financial companies, and network service providers.
 We consider certain of these customers to be key magnets in that they draw in other customers.
 The more balanced the customer base within each IBX data center, the better we will be able to generate significant interconnection revenues, which in turn increases our overall revenues.
 Our ability to attract customers to our IBX data centers will depend on a variety of factors, including the presence of multiple carriers, the mix of our offerings, the overall mix of customers, the presence of key customers attracting business through vertical market ecosystems, the IBX data center's operating reliability and security and our ability to effectively market our offerings.
 However, some of our customers may face competitive pressures and may ultimately not be successful or may be consolidated through merger or acquisition.
 If these customers do not continue to use our IBX data centers it may be disruptive to our business.
 If customers combine businesses, they may require less colocation space, which could lead to churn in our customer base.
-Finally, any uncertain global economic climate, including the one we are currently experiencing, could harm our ability to attract and retain and we experience increased churn in our customer base.
+Finally, any uncertain global economic climate, including the one we are currently experiencing, could harm our ability to attract and retain customers below spending, or delay decision-making on our offerings, or if customers begin to have difficulty paying us or seek bankruptcy protection and we experience increased churn in our customer base.
 Any of these factors may hinder the development, growth and retention of a balanced customer base and adversely affect our business, financial condition and results of operations.